 Use only the manufacturers and vent adapters listed.
 DO NOT mix vent systems of different types or manufacturers.
 Failure to comply could result in severe personal injury, death, or substantial property damage.

-polypropylene venting materials.
+Insulation should not be used on polypropylene venting materials.
 The use of insulation will cause increased vent wall temperatures, which could result in vent pipe failure.